carnegie/table_pypsa/README.md

 #
 ## Install dependencies in the environment

 When you're running for the first time, create a new environment based on the `env.yaml` file.
-We recommend using conda for that.
+We recommend using conda for easy package management.

 If you're running for the first time, create the environment with